DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * adds organizational and legal risk which include:
     * inappropriate info discloser
     * data loss
+    * downtime
-    * downtime, or failure to achieve sufficient ROI
+    * failure to achieve sufficient ROI
   * higher degree of security oversight in increased during M&A do reduce losses during the transition period
-  * M&A's done without security considerations the risks inherent in those obtained products remain throughout their deployment life cycle,
+  * M&A's done without security considerations the risks inherent in those obtained products remain throughout their deployment life cycle
   * minimizing inherent threats in acquired elements will reduce risk and cost on security management
   * important to consider TCO over the life of a product / solution then the initial purchase and implementation
 * Divestitures required additional security governance/oversight